 Induction motor noise is measured in the motor at no load condition with rated voltage and frequency.
-The 4 points at every 90 degrees are measured, where the height of the points is shaft height for horizontal motor and one-half of motor height for the vertical motor.
+The 4 points at every 90 degrees are measured, where the height of the points is the shaft height for the horizontal motor and one-half of the motor height for the vertical motor.
 The test would be acceptable if measured values are within the specified values.

 The induction motor is dimensionally controlled for shaft end diameter, shaft length, key and keyway, the pitch of bolt holes including bolt holes, the height of shaft center, and principal outer dimensions.
 The test would be acceptable if measured values confirm drawing values.

-Induction Motor – Packing, Marking and Shipping
+Packing, Marking, and Shipping

 The following points are checked by the third-party inspector for packing inspection:

-- Verify protection against humidity, abrasion, distortion and other damage.
+- Verify protection against humidity, abrasion, distortion, and other damage.

 - Verify shipping marks to marking instructions and record.